HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/development_tools/portal_admin_tools/xml_config_interface/working_xml_config_interface/using_xml_config_cmd_line/adxmltsk_creat_mod_resrcs.md

 The first example file DeployPortlet.xml shows how you deploy a portlet and create a simple test page to display the portlet.
 Some of the attributes in the XML must match the corresponding settings that were defined in the portlet.xml deployment descriptor in the portlet WAR file.
 This is necessary so that the XML processing can properly identify the contents of the WAR file.
 When you want to deploy a different portlet, you must not only specify a different WAR file but also adapt those attributes.
 Also, the configuration that is specified for the portlet is less than what you see in an XML export result for the portlet.
 For example, the localized titles are not included in the XML script.
 This is because those settings are specified in the portlet.xml deployment descriptor; you do not have to override them with the XML configuration interface.

+!!!note
-**Note:** As Windows limits the maximum path length to 260 characters, the name of the WAR file must be 25 characters or less.
+    As Windows limits the maximum path length to 260 characters, the name of the WAR file must be 25 characters or less.
 Deploying a WAR file with a name that is more than 25 characters results in an error.

 The CreatePage.xml sample shows the following extra possibilities: